semgrep/semgrep-docs/docs/writing-rules/experiments/extract-mode.md

 ## Limitations of extract mode

-Currently, extract mode does not support additional processing for the extracted text, such as unescaping strings, which might be useful for some applications like Jupyter Notebooks.
+Although extract mode supports JSON array decoding with the `json` key, it does not support other additional processing for the extracted text, such as unescaping strings.

 While extract mode can help to enable rules which try and track taint across a language boundary within a file, taint rules cannot have a source and sink split across the original file and extracted text.